Key Lime pie is most often associated with the Florida Keys but the main ingredient, key limes, are not native to Florida.

 If you live outside of a tropical area, you will need to choose a dwarf variety and plant it in a container.
 Dwarf varieties only grow to 6 to 8 feet which is a manageable size indoors.
 Most people prune them so that they stay about 6 feet making it easier to move the plant in and out of the house depending on the season.
 You can place the container outside during the summer in a sunny spot that is protected from the wind.
 The shallow root system, even in a container, makes them prone to falling over in strong winds.
 Bring your tree indoors before the first frost.
 If your plant blooms while it is indoors, you will need to hand-pollinate it to get fruit.
 The reason you need to hand-pollinate indoors is because outdoors, the wind aids in the pollination.
 There is no wind in your house so you will need to help Mother Nature along.

-Whether grown indoors or outdoors, Key limes need to be kept moist.
-Do not allow the soil to dry out completely between waterings.
-They are heavy feeders meaning they need a lot of nutrients in the soil.
-To prevent them from using up all of the nutrients in the soil, you will need to add them back via fertilizer.
+Key limes grown in pots need to be constantly monitored so that they don't dry out.
+All of that watering washes a lot of nutrients from the soil.
+You will need to replace the nutrients.
 Use fertilizer that is specifically formulated for citrus during the growing season.
 Do not fertilize during the winter.
 The plants rest during the winter meaning they are not actively growing.
 You can also prune any time except during the winter.

 You can also propagate from cuttings or more drastically by cutting the roots of an existing tree which will encourage it to produce sprouts which can then be severed from the tree and planted elsewhere.
 The sprouts will quickly develop roots in their new location.